Martin Battersby: Artist and Muralist 1950 - 1960

-His career as an artist developed in parallel with other activities and he held his first one-man show in 1948 at the Brook Street Gallery, London.
-Shows on both sides of the Atlantic followed in the 1950s.
-He became a master of the trompe-l'œil form and his work often reflected his obsessions with theatrical masks and sphinxes.
-Battersby also produced easel paintings and large scale murals and enjoyed the support of a wide group of patrons in the 1950s and 1960s.
-His first mural commission was from Lady Diana Duff Cooper in 1950, and other patrons included Audrey Pleydell-Bouverie, the Countess of Kenmare, Denis Martineau (for whom Battersby did seven panels at Mompesson House), Evelyn Waugh and John Profumo, as a present for his wife, Valerie Hobson.
+His career as an artist developed in parallel with other activities and he held his first one-man show in 1949 at the Brook Street Gallery, London.
+He became a master of the trompe-l'œil form and Still life and his work often reflected his obsessions with theatrical masks and sphinxes.

+One-man shows followed in both Europe and America in the 1950s and 1960s.
+In 1952 a show opened at the Harrington Gallery in the Hague, the Netherlands, and in 1956 Battersby had his first solo exhibition in America at the Sagittarius Gallery in Manhattan, New York.